-There is nothing more exciting than watching a thoroughbred race around the track.
-From the speed at which they breeze past spectators, to the thundering sound of their pounding hooves, to the shouting as their jockeys urge them to excellerate, to the final stretch where these equine athletes leave everything they have on the track, horse racing provides adrenaline unlike any other sport.
+There is nothing more exciting than watching a thoroughbred on the racetrack.
+After all, the Kentucky Derby® is called "The Most Exciting Two Minutes in Sports."
+From the speed at which they breeze past spectators, to the thundering sound of their pounding hooves, to sound of jockeys urging them to accelerate, to the final stretch where these equine athletes leave everything they have on the track, horse racing provides adrenaline unlike any other sport.

-But, training a horse to race is not an easy process.
-Even more so when your eye is on a prize like the Kentucky Derby.
-For outsiders looking in on the process, it's important to understand the colts you see running in the Kentucky Derby, or the fillies running in the Kentucky Oaks, are young.
-Really young.
+The process of getting a horse to this stage isn't easy.
+Even more so when your eye is on a prize like the Kentucky Derby®.
+For outsiders looking in on the process, it's important to understand the colts you see running in the Kentucky Derby®, or the fillies running in the Kentucky Oaks®, are very young.

 To be eligible to race in the Derby, a thoroughbred must be considered a three-year-old, which means they've only had a year, maybe less, of racing under their belt.
-These colts are green, not seasoned at all.
-It's for this reason, and many more, that horse racing can be incredibly dangerous for jockeys and horses alike if training is not done carefully and correctly.
+These colts are green, not seasoned at all and it is for this reason, and many more, that horse racing can be incredibly dangerous for jockeys and horses alike if training is not done carefully and correctly.

-Well, I've done a little research for you!
-Take a look at the process behind training a race horse and then, learn how you can see the three-year-olds compete for the roses in the 141st Kentucky Derby!
+Take a look at the process behind training a race horse and then, learn how you can see these colts compete for the roses in the Kentucky Derby®!

 It is at this time the youngsters will begin working on loading into the starting gate, standing still as the gate shuts and then breaking from the gate.

 This is a learning process for both horse and trainer.
 Similar to people, horses are unique and are motivated in different ways.
 Their personalities are different and, therefore, no training program is the same for every horse.
 One colt might need a gentle hand while another might need a firmer approach with more challenges.